Bhupesh1Madaan/Bhupesh1Madaan/README.md

 # 💫 About Me:
+Hey, I’m Bhupesh — a budding Data Scientist and enthusiastic Full Stack Developer with equal interest in code-based and no-code platforms.
+I like to tinker with AI systems and see how they work and how they could be used to build creative, human-focused tools.
+I am focused on solving hard problems with easy, scalable solutions (or datadriven systems, or neat web applications).
+I’ve worked with:
+React. js for frontend development
+Currently learning Node. js for backend
-Hello, I am Bhupesh—an aspiring Data Scientist with a passion for discovering simple solutions to complex problems.
-I love exploring how different AI systems work and learning from them to build innovative tools that help humans become more efficient.
-My goal is to create intelligent systems that not only automate tedious tasks but also enhance decision-making and productivity across various domains.
+My goal is to develop smart, intuitive systems that automate repetitive tasks, enhance decision-making, and boost productivity across domains.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/1bf74328-ca94-43c9-99f0-46cfb6ab916c" alt="wake-up-daddys-home-ironman" width="600" />